How To Make Low-Calorie Salads That Actually Taste Good

 There are other benefits of adding acid too.
 So, for instance, when you drizzle lemon juice on your salad, you reduce the blood sugar spike once the ingredients hit your stomach.
-Adding acid is, therefore, a great idea if you add dried fruits to your salad, since it blunts the insulin response.
-This blunting then slashes your propensity to gain weight.
+Adding acid is, therefore, a great idea if you add dried fruits to your salad since it blunts the insulin response.
+This blunting then slash your propensity to gain weight.

 You can use all types of different acids in your salad dress.
 Lemon juice is a good example, but you get the same effect from red wine vinegar, cider vinegar, rice wine vinegar, and balsamic vinegar.

 When you make your salad dressing, you’ll also need a sweet element.
 Sweetness complements the sourness of the acid component and helps to make the whole dish so much more delicious.

 In general, there are two ways you can add sweetness to a salad in a healthy manner:

 - Add chopped dried fruits or regular fruits to the salad itself